aptible/www/src/markdown/legal/privacy.md

 Please see our [Security Policy][3] for more details.

-Aptible protects personal information under its control, and requires its service providers (see our [Subvendor Directory][9]) to also protect against, accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to, personal data transmitted, stored, or otherwise processed.
+Aptible protects personal information under its control, and requires its service providers (see our [Subprocessor Directory][9]) to also protect against, accidental or unlawful destruction, loss, alteration, unauthorized disclosure of or access to, personal data transmitted, stored, or otherwise processed.

 If you have concerns about the security of your information with Aptible, please contact us immediately at [security@aptible.com][4] to report an issue.